 All too often around Kenya, builders put houses too deep into the ground, causing drainage nightmares.
 We cannot adapt to flooding, but we can certainly reduce the risk.
 Elevation of your structure above flooding heights is a method that can protect your house against flooding.

-There is a science in this method that needs to be taken into consideration to reduce the risk for everyone.
-Elevating your building above the surrounding landscape ensures the top of the house slab is high enough so the ground around the entire home can be sloped away.
+This method relies on science to minimize risk for everyone.
+Elevating a building above the surrounding landscape raises the house slab, allowing the ground to slope away and prevent water accumulation.
 This, in turn, help prevent the overland water that hits up against your home from causing flooding.

 According to the Kenya building code, “A few inches of your building foundation should be exposed above the soil around a home.
 The ground around the structure must then tilt away from the foundation and fall at least a few inches in the first horizontal feet of run.
 This will create a Swale or trough, so water does not come crashing against the house.”

-It is crucial to realize these guidelines are just the minimum standards put by respectable organizations in the industry.
+These guidelines serve as the industry’s minimum standards set by reputable organizations.
 Therefore, it is best to have more fall so the water never runs up against the foundation.

 conclusion